dylan-lang/opendylan/README.txt

 The main build script for Open Dylan on Windows is fundev/admin/builds/build-release.bat.
 See that file for additional notes and a list of prerequisites.
 Notably, to do the initial build you will need Open Dylan installed.
-(This should be available from www.opendylan.org by the time you read this.)
 You will also need VC++ 6.0.

-[TODO: verify details here]
+[TODO: verify details here and fill this out]